RebelToolbox/RebelDocumentation/tutorials/scripting/filesystem.rst

 A file system manages how assets are stored and how they are accessed.
 A well-designed file system also allows multiple developers to edit the same source files and assets while collaborating.
-Godot stores all assets as files in its file system.
+Rebel Engine stores all assets as files in its file system.

 Implementation